-In the past month alone, Mugabe manipulated the already shambled voters’ rolls, keeping hundreds of thousands of eligible people from registering; abused presidential powers to change election laws; and unilaterally declared an illegal election.
+In the past month alone, Mugabe manipulated the voters’ rolls, already in shambles, keeping hundreds of thousands of eligible people from registering; abused presidential powers to change election laws and unilaterally declared an illegal election.

-If the people are allowed to exercise their constitutionally protected right to vote, the numbers will overwhelm the election-rigging machinery of the Zimbabwe African National Union-Patriotic Front (ZANU-PF), and the MDC will win in a landslide.
+If the people are allowed to exercise their constitutionally protected right to vote, the numbers will overwhelm the election-rigging machinery of Zanu PF, and the MDC-T will win in a landslide.

-The Zimbabwe Election Commission-led voter registration centers are well-staffed and well-resourced in provinces that favor the ZANU-PF — but they are deliberately inefficient in MDC strongholds.
+The Zimbabwe Election Commission-led voter registration centres are well-staffed and well-resourced in provinces that favour Zanu PF — but they are deliberately inefficient in MDC-T strongholds.

-The registrar general’s office has made it all but impossible to register the nearly 1 million so-called aliens — legal citizens whose parents were born outside of Zimbabwe — eligible to vote.
+The Registrar-General’s Office has made it all but impossible to register the nearly one million so-called aliens — legal citizens whose parents were born outside of Zimbabwe — to be eligible to vote.

-In a sign of things to come, the commission recently conducted a special voting process to allow police officers and others who may be deployed elsewhere on Election Day an opportunity to vote.
+In a sign of things to come, the commission recently conducted a special voting process to allow police officers and others who could be deployed elsewhere on election day an opportunity to vote.

 The special voting process was chaotic to the point of absurdity.
 These are not the actions of a responsible government exercising its ability to compete in a fair poll.

-Many political analysts, journalists and respected leaders have suggested that the MDC boycott the election and appeal to the international community, including the Southern African Development Community, stressing that the elections are not credible and that the ZANU-PF government would therefore not have any legitimacy.
+Many political analysts, journalists and respected leaders have suggested that the MDC-T boycott the election and appeal to the international community, including Sadc, stressing that the elections are not credible and that the Zanu PF government would, therefore, not have any legitimacy.

-The MDC has endured many challenges, like all political parties attempting to operate in an oppressive, dictatorial environment, but we remain united.
-Momentum is shifting in our favor.
+The MDC-T has endured many challenges, like all political parties attempting to operate in an oppressive, dictatorial environment, but we remain united.
+Momentum is shifting in our favour.

 Mugabe’s election-stealing antics have been documented throughout Zimbabwe and beyond.